CRPF gets maximum gallantry medals this Independence Day

 [Complete list 132 Gallantry Awards approved on Independence Day eve]

 Singh has been decorated with the Kirti Chakra, the second highest peacetime gallantry medal of the country, while Hussain has been awarded the Shaurya Chakra, one below in precedence than the Kirti Chakra, for this operation.
-Constable Sable Dyaneshwar Shriram of the 53rd battalion of the force was awarded the Shaurya Chakra for killing two armed JeM terrorists after taking them on in Baramulla district of Kashmir valley while he was on 'naka' (checkpost) duty on October 19 last year.
+Constable Sable Dyaneshwar Shriram of the 53rd battalion of the force was awarded the Shaurya Chakra for killing two armed JeM terrorists after taking them on in Baramulla district of Kashmir valley while he was on 'Naka' (checkpost) duty on October 19 last year.

 [Shaurya Chakra for Navyman Amit Rana: This is what he did to kill 3 terrorists]